-If you garden or grow houseplants, you probably know that fertilizing your plants during the winter isn’t ideal.
+If you garden or grow indoor plants, you probably know that fertilizing your plants during the winter isn’t ideal.
 Most plants become dormant when it gets cold, and fertilizing them too early can cause them to focus on developing new foliage instead of roots, resulting in leggy, top-heavy plants.
 Plus, winter fertilizing can burn your roots and foliage.
 The same logic can be applied to lawn care.
 You don’t want to fertilize right in the middle of the winter after the first frost.

 The best time to fertilize your lawn is actually during the late fall, about a month (or even two) before your first frost, which can be earlier or later depending on your climate zone.
-For warm places, this timeframe can be in November or December, although it’s usually September or October in northern regions.
+For warm places, this time frame can be in November or December, although it’s usually September or October in northern regions.
 (A good rule of thumb is to start fertilizing when temperatures hover around the high 40s.)
 If you miss this window, you can also fertilize your lawn early during the growing season.

 What’s unique about winter fertilizers is that they’re primarily focused on nitrogen.
-After picking up a winterizing fertilizer for your yard, you’ll want to clean up your grass during the autumn.
-Mow the lawn so that it’s even, pick up dead foliage, and consider over-seeding.
+After picking up the best winter fertilizer for your yard, you’ll want to clean up your grass during the autumn.
+Mow the lawn so that it’s even, aerate it, pick up dead foliage, and consider over-seeding.
 Apply the fertilizer to your lawn evenly — you can even winterize your turf in two applications to make sure that you get into every nook and cranny.
 You can do this by hand, but it’s easiest to take advantage of a spreader tool.
 With every application of your fertilizer, make sure to water it in.
 Some people will plan their winterizing right before a rainy day.
 In any case, this should also be one of your last deep waterings before your grass becomes dormant.

 Slow-release fertilizer is best for early fall.
 When your grass is on the verge of dormancy during the brink of winter, a quick-release fertilizer, on the other hand, is preferable for winterizing.
 It’ll soak up into the soil fast so that your fertilizer won’t wash away during the winter.
 Want something organic?
-Organic fertilizers tend to break down more slowly, but you do have some options.
+Organic fertilizers tend to break down more slowly, but you do have some good options.
 Packed with nitrogen and potassium, fish emulsion is a potential organic choice, though it has a noticeably pungent odor and should be used in moderation to prevent plant burn.

 Winterizing your lawn may initially sound convoluted, but it’s quite simple.
 Long story short, you want to fertilize your turf right before winter so that it can store energy to push out beautiful growth during the spring.
 With an understanding of how to fertilize and which fertilizer you should use, you’ll be on your way to preparing a lush green lawn for spring.

-- A simple guide to growing and harvesting your own zucchini
+- A guide to composting your pumpkins